florentpoujol/LeanPHP/docs/database.md

 ## Running seeders

-Run the `bin/seeders` CLI command, it will run by default with the database connection configured for the current environment.
+Run the `bin/seed` CLI command, it will run by default with the database connection configured for the current environment.

-To run the seeders for a specific environment (useful to target the tests database), run it with the `--env=test` option (assuming your test env is named `test`).
+To run the seeders for a specific environment (useful to seed the test database for instance), set the `APP_ENV` variable before running the command: `APP_ENV=test bin/migrate`.

 Unlike migrations, we do not keep track of which seeders have run.
 Typically, this is fine since the main usage of seeder is to fill a database just after it has been freshly migrated.

 You can also run a single seeder file by putting its name as argument :
-`bin/seeders 20241002155300_my_seeder`.
+`bin/seed 20241002155300_my_seeder`.